haxtheweb/edtechjoker/draft-outline.md

 ## Thursday
 - I'll give additional feedback if any was warranted / we ran out of time on Tues
+- Also if you run into issues / have questions not answered in office hours (Wed) then DM / ask in edtechjoker and we'll cover these to start class if possible
 - In class group activitiy:
-  - Each pair will use 1 person's fork; 1 "driving" (aka coding) the other pair-programming / over the shoulder / helping google / toubleshoot as needed
-  - When the solution to each option works in a team member's fork, commit it back to the fork
-  - Then, issue a Pull Request (Github UI thing) and make sure the PM / whoever owns the repo accepts it
+  - Issue a Pull Request (Github UI thing) and make sure the PM / whoever owns the repo accepts it
+  - This will pull all 3 solutions into a single, agreed upon repository
   - The goal is to get a working Repo that has all 3 options merged together into one
   - After this happens, all teammates should get a UI that looks like this in their fork of the repo
 ![Github UI for rebase](https://user-images.githubusercontent.com/329735/150425002-e8e06bbc-daa6-4f03-bf0a-ceb38a6a2954.png)
+  - Rebase your personal repo so that everyone is back on the "same page".
+All repos for all teammates will now have the same code.

 ## Homework / Lab
 - now you're going to try adding another element that leverages 1 API and routes the data through to the usage of this tag